cap10morgan/windmove-pack/README.md

 the window pointed towards by the arrow key).
 It also saves buffers when leaving their windows via windmove or any other method.

+### Usage

+Clone the git repo to your live packs dir (often ~/.live-packs):

+    git clone git@github.com:cap10morgan/windmove-pack.git

+Add windmove-pack to your emacs-live configuration by adding this line to your ~/.emacs-live.el file:

+    (live-add-pack '("/path/to/windmove-pack"))

+Then restart Emacs.

 ### Credit

 This code was lifted from Emacs Prelude by Bozhidar Batsov